-3.4.6.4 Determination of balancing capacity to be procured
+6.4 Determination of balancing capacity to be procured

-The dynamic methodology to determine the FRR reserve capacity needs will result in a daily calculation of 6 values for each period of 4 hours for the capacity of the positive and negative FRR needs and the positive and negative mFRR needs of the next day, and this not later than 7 AM..
+The dynamic methodology to determine the FRR reserve capacity needs will result in a daily calculation of 6 values for each period of 4 hours for the capacity of the positive and negative FRR needs.
 The quarter-hourly resolution of the FRR needs is processed to a 4-hourly resolution by means of taking the highest value over the corresponding quarter-hours.
-The 'static' aFRR needs is determined and fixed in Section 3.2.